-Savor classic New England flavors at a number of award-winning eateries, experience life in the Gilded Age when you visit the summer "cottages" (AKA the Newport Mansions) of America's wealthiest families, or wander the 3.5-mile Cliff Walk for one of the most scenic walks of your life, guaranteed.
+Savor classic New England dishes at a number of award-winning restaurants, experience life in the Gilded Age when you step into the summer "cottages" of America's wealthiest families (AKA the Newport Mansions) or wander the 3.5-mile Cliff Walk for one of the most scenic walks of your life, guaranteed.

-The perfect-for-you journey awaits just over the bridge.
+The perfect-for-you adventure awaits just over the bridge.